firefoxfoxthrot/developer-web-site/_pages/envelope-request.md

 | 102 | signPSBT |
 | 103 | getOutputDescriptor |

-The parameters are as follows:
+The `ur:parameter` values are as follows:

 | # | Parameter |
 |----|----------|